railsbridge-boston/cookbook/venue-coordination/README.md

 ## 3-5 months before (or as soon as a date is set)

 Find a workshop venue based on [these guidelines](venue-guidelines.md#workshop-venue).
+Work with registration to coordinate an end date for RSVPs (so we have time to finalize attendee lists for security and food planning, etc).

 ## 2 weeks before